-Eva is in her mid-eighties and lives with her husband Zvi in North London.
+Eva Schloss is in her mid-eighties and lives in North London.
 After the war she became a professional photographer (using the Leica camera Otto Frank had given her) and later opened an antiques shop in Edgware, which she ran for decades.
 She co-founded The Anne Frank Trust to perpetuate Anne and her step-father Otto's legacy.
 She was awarded an MBE in this year's New Years Honours for her work in schools, educating children on the perils of intolerance.

 Karen Bartlett is a writer and journalist based in London.
 She has written for The Sunday Times, The Times, the Guardian and WIRED from Africa, India and the U.S, and has presented and produced for BBC radio.
 She was the youngest director of democratic reform and human rights campaign group Charter88, and began her career in the UK and South Africa.